 To be comfortable on your next summer camping trip we’ve put together lots of tips, hints, and ideas to help you be cool in a tent while camping this summer!
 Here they are!

-Follow along with our rating system below:
+If you’re wondering how to keep a tent cool, follow along with our rating system below:

-Cool:❄️ Cooler: ❄️❄️❄️ Coolest: ❄️❄️❄️❄️❄️
+Cool:❄️, Cooler: ❄️❄️❄️, Coolest: ❄️❄️❄️❄️❄️

 1. Set your tent up in the shade

 Not all campsites are created equal, find the shadiest AFTERNOON spot under the canopy of some trees to set your set up in so your tent is cool in the evenings when you are ready to go to sleep.

 Related: Looking for a tent that will keep you cool?
 Check out our review of the best tent for hot weather.